-4.2.3 Stage 3 - "Improved" EFAS-Seasonal
+4.2.3 Stage 3 - 'Improved' EFAS-Seasonal

 General consensus was for confident forecasts that showed a high risk of streamflow and groundwater flooding in approximately 6 weeks' time.
 At this stage, forecasters and groundwater hydrologists were looking to verify the reliability and quality of the forecasts.
-Internal discussion and wider communication (green/yellow) were actively explored, although forecasters and groundwater hydrologists were still more likely to act on the information compared with water resource managers (Fig. 8c).
+Internal discussion and wider communication (green / yellow) was actively explored although forecasters and groundwater hydrologists were still more likely to act on the information compared with water resource managers (Fig. 8c).